awsdocs/aws-freertos-docs/doc_source/userguide/qual-steps.md

     "wifiSecurityType": "eWiFiSecurityOpen | eWiFiSecurityWEP | eWiFiSecurityWPA | eWiFiSecurityWPA2"
   },
   "echoServerConfiguration": {
-    "securePortForSecureSocket": 33333 <Secure tcp port used by SecureSocket test.
+    "securePortForSecureSocket": 33333, // Secure tcp port used by SecureSocket test.
 Default value is 33333.
-Ensure that the port configured isn't blocked by the firewall or your corporate network>, "insecurePortForSecureSocket": 33334 <Insecure tcp port used by SecureSocket test.
-Default value is 33334/.
-Ensure that the port configured isn't blocked by the firewall or your corporate network>, "insecurePortForWiFi": 33335 <Insecure tcp port used by Wi-Fi test.
+Ensure that the port configured isn't blocked by the firewall or your corporate network
+    "insecurePortForSecureSocket": 33334, // Insecure tcp port used by SecureSocket test.
+Default value is 33334.
+Ensure that the port configured isn't blocked by the firewall or your corporate network
+    "insecurePortForWiFi": 33335 // Insecure tcp port used by Wi-Fi test.
 Default value is 33335.
-Ensure that the port configured isn't blocked by the firewall or your corporate network>
+Ensure that the port configured isn't blocked by the firewall or your corporate network
   },
   "otaConfiguration": {
     "otaFirmwareFilePath": "{{testData.sourcePath}}/relative-path-to/ota-image-generated-in-build-process",